michaeljclark/rv8/README.md

 state machine tables to decode RISC-V instructions.

  * Static switch decoder (suitable for compile time generation)
- * Dynamic state machine decoder (suitable for runtime generation)
+ * State machine decoder (suitable for runtime generation)
- * Dynamic state machine decoder with native JIT - TODO
+ * State machine decoder with native JIT - TODO

 Note: the riscv-isa-sim decoder is included (with and without caching enabled).
 Pre-decode caching will eventually be added to all of the experimental decoders.
-The dynamic state machine decoder table is statically embedded in the demo decoder however the decoder generator supports creating decoder tables at runtime.
-The decoder numbers should be compared to spike_nocache for a fair comparison.
+The state machine decoder table is statically embedded in the decoder benchmark demo however the decoder generator supports creating decoder tables at runtime.
+The decoder performance should be compared to spike_nocache for a fair comparison.

 This is the starting point of a RISC-V binary translation investigation.